Phillip-Healy/the-build-lab/README.md

 ### Bugs Encountered

+- Had pushed to github with secret key exposed in settings.py.
+Fixed this by linking to a .git-ignored file with a new secure key.

 - While creating JS logic for event handlers to add items to cart on store page.
 Continually got error 'synthax error, unexpected identifier' to the console.